yerkomunozm/automation-tools-poc/README.md

 Some examples and POCs for  testing tools

-## I used some tool as Gauge, Taiko, Selenium, Locust
+## I used some tool as Gauge, Taiko, Selenium, Locust, and Cypress